Medical Policy: 07.01.72

 Corneal collagen cross-linking using riboflavin and ultraviolet light with the epithelial off procedure may be considered medically necessary as a one-time treatment of progressive keratoconus in those 14-65 years old.

-Progressive keratoconus is defined as 1 or more of the following:
+Progressive keratoconus may be defined by measurement of 1 or more of the following:

 AND when the following criteria are met: